theNewDynamic/oregonsadventurecoast.com/content/sitepages/open-meetings.md

 **The Board of Directors of the Coos Bay-North Bend Visitor & Convention Bureau meets monthly to discuss VCB projects, set policy, and plan for the future.**

-_These meetings are open to the public and are available for attendance in person or for viewing online via Zoom._
+_These meetings are open to the public and are available for attendance in person or for viewing online via Zoom.
+To attend in person, RSVP is REQUIRED._

-Board Meetings are generally held in the meeting rooms of [**The Mill Casino * Hotel**](https://www.themillcasino.com/) in the 2nd floor meeting rooms of the hotel property.
+Board Meetings are generally held at  [**The Mill Casino * Hotel**](https://www.themillcasino.com/) in the 2nd floor meeting rooms of the hotel property.

-Board Meetings are held on the **2nd Thursday of the month from 8:30 am to approximately 9:45 am**.
+Board Meetings are usually held on the **2nd Thursday of the month from 8:30 am to approximately 9:45 am**.

 _On occasion, changes are made to this schedule.
 To be informed of meeting times/locations,_ [_please ask to be added_](mailto: janice@oregonsadventurecoast.com) _to the **Public Notice** email which goes out the Monday prior to the meeting._